 - This can be boring and tempting to overlook, but it’s worth it.
 Get as much done as possible before you even go and meet them…

-- Meet as many people as possible and look them all in the eye
+- Meet as many people as possible and look them all in the eye.

 - Be encouraged by their curiosity, questioning and challenging.
 Reject ones that just agree with you all the time.

-- Give some thought to where they are located and how important is really is that they be only 15 minutes down the road.
+- Give some thought to where they are located and how important is really is that they are only 15 minutes down the road.
 If it’s a company you love, and they are based 150 miles away, you’ll make it work.

 Check out Helastel’s software development manifesto to see what makes us tick.

 5. How can I tell if – underneath the positive exterior – everything inside my software project is about to descend into chaos?

 Software development nightmares happen all too often.
 Business meets software developer.
 Software developer proposes project.
 Business agrees.
 Project starts.
 Fast forward 12 months and the project still isn’t finished, the business is suffering, the users think the software stinks, the initial budget has quadrupled, and both parties are due in court because of a legal dispute…

 But, by then, it’s too late.
 Here are some telltale signs that your software project is turning into a complete disaster area.